Where are Venice's cruise terminals?

 there from the airport or cruise pier?

-Browse our Venice Hotel Directions,
+If you're cruising from central Venice, browse our Venice Hotel Directions,

 the city center.